elucian/bee/syntax/structure.md

 * One application can have one single _driver_;
 * One _driver_ can load multiple _aspects_ and _modules_;
 * One _aspect_ can also load _aspects_ and _modules_;
-* One _module_ can also load modules but not _aspects_;
+* One _module_ can also load _modules_ but not _aspects_;
 * One component file is ending with keyword _over_;

 ### Drivers
-There is one single _driver_ component for one application.
+There is one single _driver_ component for each application.
 It has the role to lead the application main thread.
 When _driver_ execution is over the application give control back to the operating system.

 **usability:**

 A _driver_ can read configuration file: folder names, database connections, precision and other things.
 It is the application entry point.
 A driver can be terminated early using keywords: _halt_, or _fail_.

 ### Aspects
 An application architect can separate system concerns in multiple _aspects_.
-One aspect is a component located in _"src"_ folder.
-A driver can load an aspect only once, then it can use any of its public members on demand.
+One _aspect_ is a component located in _"src"_ folder.
+A _driver_ can load an _aspect_ only once, then it can use any of its public members on demand using dot notation.

 **Usability:**
-* At least one aspect element must be public;
+* At least one _aspect_ element must be public;
-* Usually an aspect do not have rogue statements;
+* Usually an _aspect_ do not have rogue statements;
-* If aspect has rogue statements these are executed only once, when the aspect is loaded first time;
+* If _aspect_ has rogue statements these are executed only once, when the _aspect_ is loaded first time;
-* Aspect variables have one single value shared in application global context.
+* All _aspect_ variables and constants can have each one single value shared in application context.

 ### Modules
-A module is a reusable component stored in a library.
-This in a sub-folder of _"lib"_.
-One driver or aspect can _load_ from a library one or more modules.
-From each module we can use one or more public members with scope qualifier.
+A _module_ is a reusable component stored in a _library_.
+This in a sub-folder of _"lib"_ folder.
+One driver or aspect can _load_ from a library one or more _modules_.
+From each _module_ we can use one or more public members with scope qualifier using dot notation.

 **notes:**
-* Modules must have public members;
+* Modules must have at least one public member;
 * Modules does not have rogue statements;
+* Modules can not be stored in project folders;

 ## Declaration

-Bee is using 7 kind of declarations:
+Bee is using 6 kind of declarations:

-* load  :import  a library in global scope
+* load  // import  a library in global scope
-* alias :declare alternative name for library or aspect
+* alias // declare alternative name for library or aspect
-* type  :declare data types
+* type  // declare data types
-* make  :declare variable
+* make  // declare variable
+* save  // declare a constant
-* rule  :declare named code block
+* rule  // declare named code block

 ## Statement